wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 First, does this matter?
 That is, if the yellow task runs for, say 13 seconds, it doesn't really matter what we do with the blue and purple tasks.
 Turns out that the yellow task runs in time $20 \times 0.85 / 3 + 20 \times 0.15 =$ 8.66 seconds.
-So the yellow task will not determine the execution time anyway.
+So the yellow task will not determine the execution time, and yes, the choice in the question matters.

 If we give 1 core to the blue task, then it runs in 10 seconds, and determines the execution time.
-If instead we give 1 core to the purple task, it will run in 12 seconds, and determine the execution time.
+If instead we give 1 core to the purple task, it will run in 12 seconds, and determines the execution time.
 So we should give 2 cores to the purple task and 1 core to the blue task.